-John Fluette, who played and coached at Sacramento State, will enter his sixth season on the coaching staff in 2025.
-Fluette returned for her second stint with staff in 2024, a season that saw the team win the Big Sky Conference Tournament championship and advance to the NCAA Tournament.
+John Fluette, who played and coached at Sacramento State, will enter his seventh season on the coaching staff in 2026.
+Fluette returned for his second stint with the staff in 2024, a season that saw the team win the Big Sky Conference Tournament championship and advance to the NCAA Tournament.

 A native of Antelope, Calif., Fluette (pronounced Floo-wet) served in an assistant capacity with the program from 2015-18, prior to making a return to the staff in 2024.
 No stranger to Sacramento State, he also spent five years playing for the Hornet men’s club volleyball team (2012-17) where he was a two-time All-American.